 A four-division drop in under two seasons would see many ex-professionals lose their appetite for the game.
-Not this one.
-John Dreyer, formerly a Premier League centre-back with Bradford City, featured in an injury-affected season in 2001/2, and was appointed on a semi-coaching role at Broadhall Way.
+Not John Dreyer, however.
+Once a Premier League centre-back on the books at Bradford City, Dreyer featured in an injury-affected 2001-2 season and was appointed on a semi-coaching role at Broadhall Way.

-Dreyer, who arrived at the start of the 2000/1 on a free from Cambridge, featured sporadically in a two-year spell at Broadhall Way due to age and fitness.
-Coming to the end of his playing career, the experience was valuable and led to Dreyer’s appointment as caretaker manager once Wayne Turner left in December 2002.
+Dreyer arrived at the start of the 2000-1 campaign on a free from Cambridge.
+He featured sporadically during his two-year spell at Broadhall Way due to age and fitness.
+Coming to the end of his playing career, this experience was valuable and saw him take over as boss on a caretaker basis once Wayne Turner left in December 2002.

 After leaving, Dreyer was handed a managerial role at Maidenhead United before joining up with Graham Westley at Rushden and Diamonds in 2006 as assistant.
-It was a role that Dreyer was to reprise when Westley was reappointed as Stevenage manager and so completed a full circle for the Alnwick-born defender.
+It was a role that Dreyer was to reprise when Westley was reappointed as Stevenage manager; completing a full circle for the Alnwick-born defender.